Kieran Phillips (footballer, born 2002): Kidderminster Harriers

 On 1 June 2023, Phillips joined newly promoted National League club Kidderminster Harriers on a two-year deal.

 On 7 November 2023, Phillips joined the National League South's bottom side Havant & Waterlooville on loan until January 2024.
 He returned to his parent club on 18 January 2024.
 On 30 January 2024, Phillips joined National League North club Hereford on loan until the end of the season.

 On 21 June 2024, his contract at Harriers, which had one year remaining, was cancelled by mutual consent.

 Return to Gloucester City

 In June 2024, Phillips returned to Gloucester City following their relegation to the Southern League Premier Division South.

 In November 2025, Phillips joined Southern League Division One South side Larkhall Athletic on a short-term loan until January 2026.

+On 16 August 2026, Phillips departed the club to take a break from football due to personal circumstances.